-Component Requirements RAM RAM space requirements vary.
-Some factors that influence needs are the number of users, mailbox size, and the client type.
-Start with 1 GB RAM.
 Some factors that influence needs are the number of servers deployed, the number of users, and mailbox size.
-Guidelines to work from are: • Minimum base installation requirements - 200 MB Plus user mailbox requirements - Multiply the maximum mailbox size limit by the number of users, for example 200 MB x 200 users = 40 GB Disk space Plus Scalix Web Access and mobile caches - An additional 15% of data being indexed is needed for the application caches for Scalix Web Access and Scalix Mobile Client Plus Logical Volume Management (LVM) snapshot - After adding the base installation requirements plus user mailbox requirements, add 30% more for the LVM snapshot For more information about creating a separate partition for the message store, see "Installing Red Hat Enterprise Linux" on page 41.
+Guidelines to work from are: Minimum base installation requirements - 200 MB Disk space Plus user mailbox requirements - Multiply the maximum mailbox size limit by the number of users, for example 200 MB x 200 users = 40 GB Plus Scalix Web Access and mobile caches - An additional 15% of data being indexed is needed for the application caches for Scalix Web Access and Scalix Mobile Client Plus Logical Volume Management (LVM) snapshot - After adding the base installation requirements plus user mailbox requirements, add 30% more for the LVM snapshot For more information about creating a separate partition for the message store, see "Installing Red Hat Enterprise Linux" on page 41.
 To check the amount of free disk space on a computer, use the df -h command.
-DNS All Scalix servers in the network must be configured for forward and reverse lookup entry on the DNS server.
-You also need a DNS alias for scalix-default-mail so that the fully qualified domain name for the target host (for the scalix-default-mail alias) is set to any Scalix Server.
+DNC All Scalix servers in the network must be configured for forward and reverse lookup entry on the DNS server.
+You DNS also need a DNS alias for scalix-default-mail so that the fully qualified domain name for the target host (for the scalix-default-mail alias) is set to any Scalix Server.
 An example is provided in the next chapter.